LS102-summer2023/project-prachetasyeri/writing/paper.md

 ---
 ## I. Abstract

 Currently, assessment of pain occurs through self-report, external observations, or physiological tests[1].
 Not all patients can express their experience of pain, such as patients in a coma or neonates[2].
 Patients may express several emotions that are unidentified by humans that can be detected by nonhuman observers, potentially aiding in the diagnosis of disease [3].
 There are six types of human emotions shown to be universally recognizable across different cultures [4]: anger, disgust, fear, happiness, sadness, and surprise.
 In recent years, the field of emotion detection has been prevalent.
 Using Machine Learning(ML) algorithms, emotions can be detected from real-time videos.
-The research analyzes video feed(unimodal) that uses Convolutional Neural Networks(CNN)- a deep learning technique to detect emotions in patients during a virtual consultation.
+The research analyzes video feed(unimodal) using Cascade Classifier and Convolutional Neural Networks(CNN)-  deep learning techniques to detect emotions in patients during a virtual consultation.
+Additionally, Python libraries such as Keras, and TensorFlow were used to build the prototype.
 This strives to help medical practitioners understand their patients' emotions which could help in their diagnosis of disease.
-Additionally, Python libraries such as Keras, and TensorFlow in the building of the prototype and used Cascade Classifier.
-The present study aims to see if Computer Vision(CV) can be used to identify emotions and pain in virtual consultations between medical practitioners and patients is feasible and can improve medical care.
+The present study aims to see if Computer Vision(CV) can be used to identify emotions and pain in virtual consultations between medical practitioners and patients, is feasible and can improve medical care.

 ## II.
 Motivation